Human Scrabble

 To process the activity, ask these or similar questions:

-(Hint: You may want to arrange that the participants who are shy or not as popular get the vowels to ensure they are engaged in the game.)
+(Hint: You may want to arrange for the participants who are shy or not as popular to get the vowels to ensure they are engaged in the game.)